cri-o/cri-o/docs/crio.8.md

 **--separate-pull-cgroup**="": [EXPERIMENTAL] Pull in new cgroup.

 **--signature-policy**="": Path to signature policy JSON file.

+**--signature-policy-dir**="": Path to the root directory for namespaced signature policies.
+Must be an absolute path. (default: /etc/crio/policies)

 **--stats-collection-period**="": The number of seconds between collecting pod and container stats.
 If set to 0, the stats are collected on-demand instead. (default: 0)